naneau/MadoquaBundle/README.markdown

 There's a simple service in Service/Post.php that describes the functionality.

 You should be able to run this bundle in the latest [sf2 sandbox](http://symfony-reloaded.org/code).
+For speed reasons it's probably a good idea to run your Kernel in a cache wrapper, since there is no caching in the service/model layer.

 ##Configuration